CHINEDU-JERRY/SALES-DASHBOARD-2024/README.md

 - focus on improving sales in microworld store by implementing quality marketing strategies and awareness.
 - invest in marketing and promotions during peak sales seasons to maximize revenues.
-- Organize interactive seminars/workshops for all the managers, setting clear goals and regugarly monitoring performance can help increase sales output.
+- Organize interactive seminars/workshops for all the managers, setting clear goals and regularly monitoring performance can help increase sales output.
 - Leveraging technology like customer relationship management (CRM) systems can help strealmine sales processes and improve efficiency.

 ### Limitations